Go Virtual Fast: A Remote Work Transition Plan for Your Team

-At TeamGantt, we’ve been 100% remote for 10 years now, and it’s part of our DNA.
+If you’re considering taking your team remote but aren’t sure where to start, we’re here to help.
+At TeamGantt, we’ve been 100% remote for 15 years now, and it’s part of our DNA.
 So we thought we’d share some tips that have helped us make remote work successful for our team.

 Here’s a simple action plan to help you transition your team quickly and smoothly—with as little red tape as possible.
 This step-by-step plan also includes a free gantt chart template you can use to speed up time to productivity and minimize disruption to your business.